API Security

 The Airnode uses Relayed Meta Data Security Schemes to forward known information from the requester's request to an API operation.

-Security schemes are declared by the required type
+Security schemes are declared by the required type property inside the

 security scheme definition.
 The following security scheme types are supported.